 Let me tour you around this spectacular beauty.

-San Pablo Church was built in 1624.
+The San Pablo Church was built in 1624.
 It is said to be the oldest in our province.
-It has elegant walls surrounding its atrium.
+It has beautiful walls surrounding its atrium.
 The atrium is uniquely adorned with gorgeous clay insets of rosettes and sun emblems.

 My first visit to this church was in 1994 back when I was only a grade school kid.
 I was invited by a classmate who lives near the church.
 Together with other school friends, we went to see the bell tower.
 Because we were all curious, we spontaneously decided to climb to the top!
 It was so dangerous to climb the tower because several stones were already chipped back then.
 So when my grandma learned about what I did together with my classmates, I was grounded for days!
 Hahaha

 The San Pablo bell tower has six layers (including the circular apex) and is made of adobe, the tallest in the Cagayan Valley.
 The church is said to be the only church in Cagayan Valley built with soft stones, hence its “fast” deterioration.

 So there, I hope you enjoyed viewing the pictures.
 If you travel to Isabela, I highly recommend that you visit San Pablo Church, a standing witness of my province’s rich history. =)